-- 2.1 The Committee is required to consider planning applications against the development plan and other material planning considerations. - 2.2 The development plan is: - the London Plan July 2011 (with 2013 Alterations) - the Croydon Local Plan: Strategic Policies April 2013 - the Saved Policies of the Croydon Replacement Unitary Development Plan April 2013 - the South London Waste Plan March 2012 - 2.3 Decisions must be taken in accordance with section 70(2) of the Town and Country Planning Act 1990 and section 38(6) of the Planning and Compulsory Purchase Act 2004.
-Section 70(2) of the Town and Country Planning Act 1990 requires the Committee to have regard to the provisions of the Development Plan, so far as material to the application; any local finance considerations, so far as material to the application; and any other material considerations.
+- 2.1 The Committee is required to consider planning applications against the development plan and other material planning considerations. - 2.2 The development plan is: - the London Plan (consolidated with Alterations since 2011) - the Croydon Local Plan (February 2018) - the South London Waste Plan (March 2012) - 2.3 Decisions must be taken in accordance with section 70(2) of the Town and Country Planning Act 1990 and section 38(6) of the Planning and Compulsory Purchase Act 2004.
+Section 70(2) of the Town and Country Planning Act 1990 requires the Committee to have regard to the provisions of the Development Plan, so far as material to the application; any local finance considerations, so far as material to the application; and other material considerations.
 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires the Committee to make its determination in accordance with the Development Plan unless material planning considerations support a different decision being taken.
-Whilst third party representations are regarded as material planning considerations (assuming that they raise town planning matters) the primary consideration, irrespective of the number of third party representations received, remains the extent to which planning proposals comply with the Development Plan. - 2.4 Under Section 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990, in considering whether to grant planning permission for development which affects listed buildings or their settings, the local planning authority must have special regard to the desirability of preserving the building or its setting or any features of architectural or historic interest it possesses.
+Whilst third party representations are regarded as material planning consideration, irrespective of the number of third party representations received, remains the extent to which planning proposals comply with the Development Plan. - 2.4 Under Section 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990, in considering whether to grant planning permission for development which affects listed buildings or their settings, the local planning authority must have special regard to the desirability of preserving the building or its setting or any features of architectural or historic interest it possesses.